Pier 70, San Francisco: Current developments

+Future prospects

+The Neighborhood Planning association foresees for the establishment of cultural spaces on Pier 70, job creation and incentives for businesses, and ongoing community engagement.

 Historic buildings

 Potrero Point is eligible for the National Register as a historic district for its contribution to three war efforts (Spanish–American War, World War I & World War II) and because of the 19th-century buildings that remain.
 Some of the buildings are individually eligible for landmarking for their architectural and historic merit.
 Worthy of historical landmark status is the 1917 Frederick Meyer Renaissance Revival Bethlehem office building, the Charles P. Weeks designed 1912 Power House#1, the 1896 Union Iron Works office designed by Percy & Hamilton, and the huge 1885 Machine shops.